 Recent research has revealed fascinating insights into the role of red bottoms in monkeys, specifically focusing on fertility, maturity, and offspring survival.
 A study published in Animal Behaviour in 2015 found that baboons with the reddest rumps did not necessarily attract more mates or have more frequent sexual encounters.
 Furthermore, the female baboons with the most swelling did not seem to have better odds of their offspring surviving past infancy.

 Moving on to Indonesian species, the Celebes Crested Macaques exhibit extreme red hues on the behinds of females in heat.
-Although they do not have rainbow-colored bottoms like their Mandrill counterparts, the red coloration could still attract mates and mating partner.
+Although they do not have rainbow-colored bottoms like their Mandrill counterparts, the red coloration could still attract mates and mating partners.

-In Japanese Macaques, also known as Snow Monkeys, both males and females display red faces and equally red bottoms.
+In Japanese Macaques, also known as Snow Monkeys, males and females display red faces and equally red bottoms.
 Interestingly, in these monkeys, the females have redder butts than the males, and this distinct coloration of the female butt could influence sexual attractiveness and mate selection.

 Lastly, female Rhesus Macaques exhibit similar color variations on their buttocks, but research about their roles in fertility, maturity, and offspring has not been widely explored.